Trusted WordPress tutorials, when you need them most.

 Using Disqus is just one way to manage your WordPress comments.
 Here are more guides you can check out to improve your comment engagement:

 We hope this article has helped you learn how to add the Disqus comment system in WordPress.
-You may also want to check out our guide on how to feature or bury comments in WordPress and our expert picks for the best WordPress plugins to grow your website.
+You may also want to check out our guide on how to feature or bury comments in WordPress and our expert picks for the best plugins to improve WordPress comments.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.